Sensory Overload in Neurodivergent Individuals: Ways to Cope

-Have you ever felt like your body is overwhelmed by the amount of sensory information coming over the senses?
+Have you ever felt overwhelmed by the flood of sensory information coming over your senses?

-If this is you, you may have experienced sensory overload.
+If this resonates with you, you may be experiencing sensory overload.

-If you are dealing with sensory overload, you can see a mental health counsellor or neurodivergent coach.
+If you struggle with sensory overload, consider seeking support from a mental health counsellor or a neurodivergent coach.

 What Is Neurodivergence?

-During the autistic rights movement in the 1990s, she recognized that there were individuals whose brains function differently from societal norms in much the same way autistic individuals brains do.
+During the autistic rights movement in the 1990s, she recognized individuals whose brains function differently from societal norms, similar to how autistic brains do.

-Due to this, neurodivergence was born as a non-medical term.
-It refers to individuals whose neurocognitive functioning diverges from the norm.
+As a result, neurodivergence emerged as a non-medical term to describe individuals whose neurocognitive functioning deviates from the norm.

 Tourette’s